sylviasullivan/ice-microp-rad/README.md

 # icon_2.3.0_ice-mp_rad_vis
-This repository contains a variety of python scripts to visualize, regrid, and analyze ICON v 2.3.0 model output from a limited-area domain simulation.
-The project goals center on the interaction of ice microphysics with radiation (ice-mp_rad).
+This repository contains a variety of Python scripts to visualize, regrid, and analyze ICON v 2.3.0 model output from limited-area domain and trajectory simulations.
+The project focuses on the interaction of ice microphysics with radiation (ice-mp_rad).
 Scripts are grouped into those that visualize the domain, dynamical fields, ice / cloud hydrometeor fields, cloud optics values, radiative values, and trajectories.
 There are also remapping and utility directories.

-*Figures_article1.ipynb*, *SI_article1.ipynb* - iPython notebooks that pull from the functions below to generate the 4 main and 5 supplemental figures of the Communications Earth & Environment publication
+*Figures_article1.ipynb*, *SI_article1.ipynb* - iPython notebooks that pull from the functions below to generate the 4 main and 5 supplemental figures of the [Communications Earth & Environment publication]{https://www.nature.com/articles/s43247-021-00206-7}

 *Figures_article2.ipynb*, *SI_article2.ipynb* - iPython notebooks that pull from the functions below to generate figures for a publication on the trajectories in ICON and CLaMS

+*Postprocessing1_article2.ipynb*, *Postprocessing2_article2.ipynb* - iPython notebooks that calculate probability distributions from the CLaMS and ICON trajectory output.
+Postprocessing1 combines all trajectory files and calculates PDFs of cloud ice mass and number, also versus temperature and RHi.
+Postprocessing2 digitizes and saves ICON-CLaMS differences in cloud ice mass and number along either an absolute or normalized time axis.

+*Analysis1_article2.ipynb*, *Analysis2_article2.ipynb* - iPython notebooks that act as workspaces to refine figures prior to Figures_article2.
+Analysis1_article2 works with StratoClim measurements and ICON synthetic flight tracks.
+Analysis2_article2 works with differences between ICON and CLaMS trajectory output.

 CloudSat/ - scripts to visualize the 2CICE ice water content (IWC) product, derived from CloudSat overpasses, with the ICON output IWC
 - *2CICE_ZL.py* - generate altitude-lat/lon swathes of 2CICE and ICON IWC